Thirteen die in collision of truck, crowded SUV near U.S.-Mexico border | Science-Environment

 Thirteen die in collision of truck, crowded SUV near U.S.-Mexico border

-At least 13 people were killed on Tuesday when a tractor-trailer slammed into a Ford Expedition crammed with 25 adults and children in the dusty farming community of Holtville near the U.S.-Mexico border, officials said.
+At least 13 people, 10 of them Mexican nationals, were killed on Tuesday when a tractor-trailer slammed into a Ford Expedition crammed with 25 adults and children in the dusty farming community of Holtville near the U.S.-Mexico border, officials said.
 Handmade wooden crosses stretched in a line across a patch of dry grass and dirt next to the highway, and a seat covered in what appeared to be blood lay near the SUV, as the desolate highway remained closed Tuesday afternoon.

+The white tractor trailer cab with yellow trim was still smashed into the wrecked side of the maroon SUV.
+The entire driver's side of the smaller vehicle was caved in, and the passenger side was flung wide open.
+"Unfortunately, consular staff have confirmed the death of 10 Mexicans so far," Roberto Velasco, the foreign ministry's director for North America, said in a tweet in Spanish.

 Most of the survivors are Spanish-speaking, a U.S. Customs and Border Protection spokesperson said.
 Despite the presence of CBP agents and Spanish translators, Watson said it was too early to know whether the SUV's occupants were migrant workers or others who might have crossed from Mexico in the overcrowded vehicle.
 Although it varies by trim and model year, the Ford Expedition typically is designed to hold five to eight people.